 i.
 Borrowing in foreign currency

-- Resident companies are free to obtain any amount of foreign currency borrowing from:
+a) Resident entities are free to borrow any amount of foreign currency borrowing from:

 - Licensed onshore banks;